organise-network/frontend-dogs-task/README.md

 ## What we're evaluating

-*If you've chosen to complete this as a take-home, we will go through these questions over a call at a time that suits you.
+*If you've chosen to complete this as a take-home, please include some short answers to the questions below to help us understand your approach (bullet points is fine!).
 If you've chosen an in-person session, we'll talk through these questions during the call.*

-1. How do you navigate & understand the architecture of a new React codebase?
+1. How did you navigate & understand the architecture of this new React codebase?
-2. Can you work with & make requests to a new backend API?
+2. How did you go about working with & making requests to the backend API?
-3. How do you make decisions around state management?
+3. How did you make decisions around state management?
 4. What are some future improvements that you would add to this project as it scales?

 ## Take-home: Time spent on this task & submitting